Coming soon! Online learning pages are in progress.

 Why Progressive Structure?

 Tarpa's curriculum follows a pedagogically structured progression based on centuries of contemplative educational methodology, adapted for contemporary secular learners.
 Like any comprehensive education—from learning a language to studying medicine—contemplative education requires systematic development through progressive stages.
-Each level builds specific capacities (attention, self-reflection, compassion) that serve as foundations for more sophisticated investigations.
+Each level builds specific capacities (attention, self-awareness, sensitivity) that serve as foundations for more sophisticated investigations.
 This structure reflects educational principles of scaffolding and mastery learning, where students develop competence at each level before advancing, with expert guidance ensuring safe and effective progress.
 Learn more about our Educational Approach.

 🪨 Foundation

-🌱First Floor (Small Vehicle)
+🌱 First Floor (Small Vehicle)

 🌿 Second Floor (Great Vehicle)